-- Separate control of all lines of luminaires; i.e. one brightness controller (receiver) per line of luminaires, placed along the longitudinal axis of the lines of luminaires(up to four lights). - Two to four lines of luminaires are grouped and controlled by a single brightness controller (receiver) which must be mounted in the center between the longitudinal axis of the two outer lines of luminaires of the group.
+- Separate control of all lines of luminaires; i.e. one brightness controller (receiver) per line of luminaires, placed along the longitudinal axis of the lines of luminaires (up to four lines of luminaires) - Two to four lines of luminaires are grouped and controlled by a single brightness controller (receiver) which must be mounted in the center between the longitudinal axis of the two outer lines of luminaires of the group

-Calculation example (Figure 6)
+Calculation example (Figure 7)

-For the example in Figure 6 horizontal light intensity of 16000 Lux (which roughly reflects a sunny day) 6,7 m from the window (i.e. beneath the third light) results in a daylight quotient of only: (16000 x 1,8 / 100) Lux = 288 Lux
+For the example in figure 7 horizontal light intensity of 16000 Lux (which roughly reflects a sunny day) 6,7 m from the window (i.e. beneath the third line of luminaires) results in a daylight quotient of only:

+(16000 x 1,8 / 100) Lux = 288 Lux

-- Lines of luminaires 1 ...
-3 F1
+- H1 Lines of luminaires 1.

-- F2 Horizontal light intensity
+- H2 Horizontal light intensity

-- F3 Window F4 Measuring position for the Luxmeter
+- H3 Window Measuring position for the Luxmeter H4

+- H5

-- F5 Working area
+- Working area Daylight quotient H6

-- F6

-- Daylight quotient Distance to the window F7
+- Distance to the window H7

-The graph depends on the room characteristics and can Note: be determined by measurement
+Note: The graph depends on the room characteristics and can be determined by measurement